cpelczar/Getting-and-Cleaning-Data/README.md

 # Writing the Data Set

 First, download and unzip data files for analysis.

 Second, load labels and features.

 Third, xtract data on mean and standard deviation.

 Fourth, load datasets.

-Fifth, merge datasets and add labels
+Fifth, merge datasets and add labels.

-Last, factor and Create a second, independent tidy data set
+Last, factor and Create a second, independent tidy data set.